 This complication is more common in older people and in those that use steroid drugs or aspirin often.

-Intra-oral communication can occurs only after extraction of the teeth on the upper jaw.
+Intra-oral communication can occur only after the extraction of the teeth on the upper jaw.

-Usually the nerves that are injured after an infection are the brances of the manidbular nerve- the inferior alveolar nerve and the lingual nerve.
+Usually, the nerves that are injured after infection are the branches of the mandibular nerve- the inferior alveolar nerve and the lingual nerve.

-Which actually is slow destryction of the bone in the site of the extraction.
+Which actually is the slow destruction of the bone at the site of the extraction.